-- More focused data analysis to answer specific queries and needs of a particular.
+- More focused data analysis to answer specific queries and needs.

-- The Data Analysis process involves sorting through existing data like past experiences, current trends, desired markets that the client wants to tap, etc. The aim is solely to track customer behavior, their preferences, seasonal ups and downs in demand, etc. in order to implement short-term marketing strategies.
+- The Data Analysis process involves sorting through existing data like past experiences, current trends, desired markets that the client wants to tap, etc. The aim is solely to track things like customer behavior, their preferences, and seasonal ups and downs in demand in order to implement short-term marketing strategies.
 The tools usually used by Data Analysts are R, Excel, Python, and Tableau.

-So Data Science involves a number of specialists who work as a team.
-They use a mix-and-match of data models and techniques to get the desired information, including the tracking of customer online payment activities.
-Data Science uses statistical formulae to access, process, and manipulate data so that the Analyst can query it for client-specific analysis and reporting.
+Data Science involves a number of specialists who work as a team.
+They use a mix-and-match of data models and techniques to get the desired information, including the tracking of customer online activities.
+Data Science uses statistical formulas to access, process, and manipulate data so that the Analyst can query it for client-specific analysis and reporting.

 Based on the skillset, a Data Scientist can be a Data Researcher, Data Developers, Creative Developer, Data Businessperson, or Data Scientist.
 A Data Analyst can take on roles like Database Administrator, Data Architect, Operations, or Analytics Engineer.

-Whereas, there are many companies today who employ an in-house Data Analyst to help them to globalize their market and create brand value.
-Since the Analysts role is limited, the remuneration expected is also lower than what a company might have to pay a Scientist.
+There are many companies today who employ an in-house Data Analyst to help them globalize their market and create brand value.
+Since the Analyst role is limited, the remuneration expected is also lower than what a company might have to pay a Scientist.
 Also, there are many freelance Data Analysts who offer their expertise for affordable fees on a project basis.
 Startups, with their limited resources, will usually prefer to employ the services of a Data Analyst because it is a more affordable choice and because they have short-term goals that need to be met quickly.